 Drop or Withdrawal from STCC - To officially withdraw or drop from the college, a student must go to the Office of Admissions and Records.
 STCC will refund a percentage of collected tuition and mandatory fees to students who officially withdraw or drop from the institution according to the following refund schedule established by the Texas Higher Education Coordinating Board.
-If you drop and add a course with the same credit hours before the twelth class day (during the fall and spring) or fourth class day (during the summer sessions), it is considered an even exchange and you will not pay a percentage.
-If you drop and add a course with the same credit hours after the twelth class day, you will pay a percentage (see below schedule) for the course you dropped.
+If you drop and add a course with the same credit hours before the twelth class day (during the Fall and Spring) or fourth class day (during the Summer sessions), it is considered an even exchange and you will not pay a percentage.
+If you drop and add a course with the same credit hours a percentage (see below schedule) for the course you dropped.